Ilusion9/list-disconnections-sm/README.md

 # List disconnections
-This plugin will display informations of disconnected players through sm_listdc or sm_lastdc command.
+This plugin will display informations of disconnected players through sm_listdc or sm_lastdc commands.

-SM 1.10 (or a recent version) is required.

 # Example
 ```